radicle-dev/radicle-upstream/QA.md

 - [ ] make sure you are installing into an environment with no old configuration and no user data
   <details>
     <summary>
      ℹ How to set up a clean environemnt?
     </summary>

-    **Safe method**: Use a temporary user account on your computer
+    **Safe method**: use a temporary user account on your computer.

-    - on macOS:
+    - on macOS
-     - If you are **not** using FileVault, switch to the "Guest User".
+      - if you are **not** using FileVault, switch to the "Guest User".
 You may have to enable this in "System Preferences -> Users & Groups".
 When you're done, all data will be removed automatically.
-     - If you **are** using FileVault, create a new user in "System Preferences -> Users & Groups".
+      - if you **are** using FileVault, create a new user in "System Preferences -> Users & Groups".
 When you're done, you'll need to remove this user manually.
-    - on Linux:
+    - on Linux
-     - Create a new user with `sudo useradd -m qa`, and log into that account.
-When you're done, remove the user with `sudo userdel -r qa`.
+      - create a new user with `sudo useradd -m qa`, and log into that account.
+        When you're done, remove the user with `sudo userdel -r qa`.  _Note:
-       _Note: "qa" is just an example user name, you can choose anything you like_
+        "qa" is just an example user name, you can choose anything you like_

-    **Dangerous method**: Remove all directories manually
+    **Dangerous method**: remove all directories manually.

     You can use [this script][rs].
 Make sure you have a backup of your data, or are using this in combination with the safe method (i.e. while logged in with a temporary user account).
   </details>
 - [ ] [download the binary package][bu]
 - [ ] install Upstream from the downloaded package
   <details>
     <summary>
      ℹ How to install?
     </summary>

-    - on macOS:
+    - on macOS
       1. open the `radicle-upstream-X.X.X.dmg` package
       2. install Upstream by dragging the `Radicle Upstream` binary to `/Applications`